firstdraft/appdev-lessons/lessons/nouns-verbs-and-grammar.md

 Did it match your expectations?

-Most Ruby methods don't modify the object that they are called upon; they just return a modified copy.
+Most Ruby methods don't modify the object that they are called upon; they just return a **modified copy**.
 The original variable is untouched, so if we want to hold on to the new value then we better store that too.
 Type this:

 ```ruby
 s = "hello world!".upcase